Academic Policy 1405.10

 Website addresses for referenced documents are provided at the end of this policy.
 Personnel documents to be used are those that are current for the school, college, library or department with any exceptions as noted in attached letters of approval.
 Deans, chairs and faculty are responsible for compliance with all applicable policy documents.
 Each nomination for promotion or tenure forwarded for review by the provost must be on the form "Nomination for Promotion" (Policy 1405.10B, Ag only) or "Nomination for Tenure" (Policy 1405.10C, Ag only).

-Each nomination for appointment to university professor or distinguished professor must be on the form "Nomination for Appointment to University Professor or Distinguished Professor" (Policy 1405.10D).
+Each nomination for appointment to university professor or distinguished professor must be on the form "Nomination for Appointment to University Professor or Distinguished Professor" (Policy 1405.10D, Ag only).
 Several additional points may need emphasis:

 - Each nominee should follow the exact format of the Faculty Review Checklist in organizing submitted materials.